 5. Khoury v.
 State Farm (2025) – Water Damage Claim

 In 2019 a copper water supply line beneath the concrete slab of the Khoury’s home burst, causing significant water damage to their property.
 The Khourys promptly reported the incident to State Farm and took immediate action by hiring a plumber to replace the failed pipe and a water mitigation company to dry out the affected areas.
 However, State Farm denied the claim, asserting that the damage fell under a policy exclusion because the pipe failure occurred below the concrete slab.
 The Khourys, feeling wronged by the denial filed suit.
 The jury awarded them over $639,500, plus an additional $500,000 for emotional distress – $1,139,500 total.
-This outcome was especially significant given that State Farm had offered a mere $20,000 as a settlement before trial—a fraction of what the Khoury’s deserved after enduring over five years of poor treatment by the insurer.
+This outcome was especially significant given that State Farm homeowner insurance claims had offered a mere $20,000 as a settlement before trial—a fraction of what the Khoury’s deserved after enduring over five years of poor treatment by the insurer.

 Read more about the Khoury’s water damage claim case hereOr obtain State Farm Claims Help here.